 The 4:30am Wake-Up Call

 It’s 4:30am.
-I’m not woken by an alarm—I’m woken by anxiety.
+I’m not woken by an alarm.
+I’m woken by anxiety.
 Pulled straight out of a dream by the crushing, existential kind that makes you question every decision that led to this moment.

 The fear wasn’t irrational.
 In CPG, the margins are razor-thin, the timelines unforgiving, and the consequences of mistakes severe.
 Miss a delivery window?
 You’re paying chargebacks.
-FDA finds an issue with your nutrition label?
+FDA finds an issue with your label?
 Product recall.
 Manufacturer invoice doesn’t match the PO?
 Your cash flow projections are toast.

-I didn’t know it then, but that anxiety was about to become my greatest asset.
+That anxiety was about to become my greatest asset.

 Twenty Hats, One Chain